AstraZeneca cancer pipeline seen as draw for Pfizer

 Read also has an incentive to buy assets overseas rather than in the United States since Pfizer has tens of billions of dollars accumulated through foreign subsidiaries, which if repatriated to the U.S. would be heavily taxed.

 A Pfizer move on AstraZeneca might flush out other bidders.
-U.S. biotech giant Amgen Inc already has a tie up with AstraZeneca in autoimmune medicines to treat diseases such as psoriasis and severe asthma.
+U.S. biotech giant Amgen already has a tie up with AstraZeneca in autoimmune medicines to treat diseases like psoriasis and severe asthma.

 Mark Schoenebaum, an analyst at ISI, agreed cancer immunotherapy was likely the main lure for Pfizer, since the field is expected to become one of the biggest areas of modern medicine in the next few years.